 Abstract: Service oriented architecture (SOA) has emerged as a popular software paradigm for integrating distributed applications.
 Services are generally regarded as interoperable building blocks for constructing, integrating, and merging applications.
 However, existing SOA based solutions often focus on solving technical integration problems while neglecting business-level capabilities which are most important for organizations.
 In this paper, we introduce the notion of capabilities as an important concept for business management.
 We identify major shortcomings of the existing service based solutions and outline a novel approach for capability oriented configuration and management that can react to the dynamically changing nature of business integration environments.

-Klinkmüller, Christopher, Stefan Mutke, André Ludwig and Bogdan Franczyk: Towards Automated Logistics Service Comparison - Decision Support for Logistics Network Management, 259-264.
+Klinkmüller, Christopher, Stefan Mutke, André Ludwig and Bogdan Franczyk: Towards Automated Logistics Service Comparison - Decision Support for Logistics Network Management: 14th International Conference on Enterprise Information Systems, 259-264.

 Abstract: A recurring task when managing logistics networks in which logistics companies jointly offer services is the comparison of logistics services based on their underlying processes.
 The comparison is necessary for the integration of processes, the selection of logistics providers and the evaluation of a company's performance.
 Due to a high diversity of logistics services and their properties as well as due to the high amount of services automated logistics service comparison is needed to support this task.
 This paper presents basic requirements and evaluates the state of the art with regard to these requirements.
 In addition, an initial solution approach providing a solid base for future work is outlined.

 Belter, Roman, André Ludwig, Bogdan Franczyk, Thorsten Spies and Stefan Eicker: Towards Information Transparency in the Context of Service Management: 2010 IEEE International Conference on Service-Oriented Computing and Applications (SOCA), 1-8.